-An emergency fund isn’t just a repository of cash to dip into when the tires wear out or the dishwasher breaks down.
-Those emergency dollars can actually be critical to one’s overall investing strategy.
+An emergency fund isn’t just a repository of cash you can dip into when the tires wear out or the dishwasher breaks down.
+Those emergency dollars may actually be critical to your overall investing strategy.

 When a fierce autumn storm blows through town, both investors suffer major damage to their vehicles from falling branches.
 The bill for each, even after insurance, is around $1,000.